-In July 2020, the Health Network entered into two line of credit facilities for \$50,000 each, expiring in 2021 and 2023, with options to extend the terms.
+In July 2020, the Health Network entered into a one-year and three-year line of credit facility for \$50,000 each, with options to extend the terms.
 Amounts borrowed under these facilities bear interest at variable interest rates.
-As of December 31, 2020, there were no amounts outstanding.
-The facility expiring in 2021 is collateralized by an investment portfolio with a fair value of \$102,190 as of December 31, 2020, and the facility expiring in 2023 is collateralized by the gross receivables and other property of the Health Network.
+On July 28, 2021 the one-year facility expired with no plans of renewal. \$20,000 of the \$50,000 three-year facility has been set aside for letters of credit, of which \$12,750 has been utilized, but not drawn upon.
+The three-year facility is collateralized by the gross receivables and other property of the Health Network.